“If you see something, say something.”

 Speaking up with just two tweets

-This story is not a brand new one, but from it, we can learn so much about the importance of speaking up.
+This story is not a new one—it’s from the summer of 2018—but from it, we can learn so much about the importance of speaking up.

 So he did what he could, and tweeted out a call for help, tagging India’s railway authorities along with a few others in two tweets.
 And after further inspection of his twitter account, it looks like he created this twitter specifically to alert the authorities: